Answers to some of the more frequently asked questions about the studio.

 - Sahara Dance reserves the right to have substitute teachers for classes.
 All efforts will be made to provide a Sahara Dance teacher.

-- Sahara Dance is not responsible for lost, stolen or damaged personal property.
-Sahara Dance and its teachers are not liable for any injuries sustained during class or on the premises.
-Sahara Dance reserves the right to bar any person from studio premises based on disruptive behavior and/or management discretion.
+- Sahara Dance and its teachers are not liable for any injuries sustained during class.
+Sahara Dance reserves the right to bar any person from online classes based on disruptive behavior and/or management discretion.

 - Dress Code